 Altogether, the articles in this issue highlight different, important aspects of antibody-based HIV-1 vaccine development.
 Besides antibody-mediated neutralization, which is usually the protective mechanism against viral infections, antibody-mediated effector functions also play an essential role in controlling HIV-1 infection.
 Although the individual components necessary to develop an HIV-1 vaccine, like bnAbs, structural knowledge of their epitopes, knowledge of the antibody effector functions and a series of vaccine vectors, are known, bnAbs against primary HIV-1 strains have not yet been induced by the current Env immunogens.
 However, increasing knowledge on the complex maturation pathways of bnAbs in infected persons in recent years has set the basis to derive a series of recombinant Env immunogens able to engage the germline B-cell receptors of bnAbs and subsequent B cell receptors on the affinity maturation pathway towards the generation of bnAbs.
-Thus, learning from nature in conjunction with the development of suited techniques has rapidly advanced antibody-based HIV-1 vaccine.
+Thus, learning from nature in conjunction with the development of suited techniques has rapidly advanced antibody-based HIV-1 vaccine development in the last years, providing hope that we might be a big step closer to an HIV-1 vaccine.